BluntSporks/abbreviation/README.md

 * ct and pt can be used for ction and ption if the abbreviation would be too short otherwise, for example, act and opt.
 * x can be used for trans even though it is not a letter of the word.
 * Some whole words are OK, such as fact for factorial.

+## Limitations
+This style of abbreviation is intended for use in naming classes, functions and variables.
+However there are other types of prefixing, for example the three-letter prefixes used to distinguish field names in the same database table.
+Examples would include cusID for customer ID and ordID for order ID.
+Those prefixes need not follow the same rules as these and are not covered here.

 ## List
 * abbrev = abbreviate, abbreviation